BillStephens2022/fibonacci-docker/README.md

   ## Description

-  A demo Fibonacci calculator application built with Docker with client, server, nginx containers, and deployed with GitHub Actions to AWS (Elastic Beanstalk).
+  A demo multi-container Fibonacci calculator application built with Docker using client, server, worker, and nginx containers, and deployed with GitHub Actions to AWS (Elastic Beanstalk).
+React used for client side and Postgres and Redis used for data storage.
 Note that this applcation is no longer deployed to AWS so as not to incur monthly charges.

   ## App Screenshot
   ![app screenshot](/screenshot.png)